Bacterial vaginosis

 BV is associated with an increased risk of post-surgical infections (e.g. post-C-Section).

-BV increases the risk of salpingitis, endometrititis and infections following gynaeolcogical surgery (e.g. post-hysterectomy, post-cesarean).
-Also increases risk of complications in pregnancy (e.g. premature rupture of membranes, preterm labour).
+BV increases the risk of salpingitis, endometritis, and infections following surgery (e.g. post-hysterectomy, post-cesarean).
+It can also increase the risk of pregnancy complications.

 Author The Pulsenotes Team A dedicated team of UK doctors who want to make learning medicine beautifully simple.